Adnan Khayr Allah: Ba'ath Party

 Adnan served as Iraqi Minister of Defence throughout the Iran–Iraq War, and was appointed Deputy Supreme Commander of the Armed Forces, second only to Saddam Hussein.
 In this position, he played a crucial role in rebuilding and modernizing the Iraqi military.
-During his travels, he established relationships and friendships with all the Iraqi people, regardless of their sects and denominations.
-As there was a Jewish doctor named Eliyahu, who served in the army.

 Rift with Saddam

 In November 1988, Uday Hussein, Adnan's nephew and Saddam Hussein's eldest child, was arrested under orders from Saddam following an incident in which Uday was accused of killing Kamel Hana Gegeo, an officer serving as one of Saddam's presidential bodyguards.
 The scandal caused a rift in the family, with Uday's mother and Adnan's sister, Sajida, appealing to Adnan for help.
 Adnan then disappeared from public view, amid reports of unrest in the army, a potential coup, and the arrest of several military officers, prompting speculation about the involvement of Adnan in a coup attempt against Saddam.

 Adnan later resurfaced in early 1989 when video footage was released showing Adnan, Sajida, and Saddam on a fishing holiday near Basra.
 Following his return to public view, he resumed his regular duties as Defence Minister.